Skip to content

 Tip: Burley up with pilchard pieces, bread and a bit of tuna or salmon oil.

 Eyre Peninsula – Reports of Kingfish up to 150cm from Port Augusta, Point Lowly and Port Pirie.
-Northern Districts Sports fishing club members had a fantastic couple of days tagging and releasing Bluefin Tuna out from Sceales bay.
-Some on very light line.
+Bluefin Tuna out from Sceales bay.
+Whyalla Jetty has Crabs, Yellowfin Whiting, Squid and Tommies.

 Murray Cod: Season Open